ScribeOfGoD/filemanager/README.md

 ![PHP File Manager](https://raw.github.com/alexantr/filemanager/master/phpfm.png)

 **WARNING!
 Do not use this script as regular file manager in public area.
-After all actions you must delete thid script from server.**
+After all actions you must delete this script from server.**

 ## Requirements